bradeneast/bradeneast.com/posts/_published/objectkeys.md

 ];
 ```

-Here's where the magic happens.

-In short, we're making a deep copy of the HTML template, looping over each key/value pair in the post, and wrapping the value inside its corresponding element.
+We'll make a deep copy of the HTML template, looping over each key/value pair in the post, and wrapping the value inside its corresponding element.
 We do this for each post, and viola!

 ```javascript
 const main = document.querySelector('main');